oracle/fmw-kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleWebCenterSites/README.md

 	traefik   LoadBalancer   10.2.13.1    132.226.115.178   9000:31473/TCP,30305:30305/TCP,30443:30443/TCP   7d19h
 	```

-	If it is still pending, wait a few more minutes before checking again.
+	- If it is still pending, wait a few more minutes before checking again.
-	Get the EXTERNAL-IP value for the load balancer
+	- Get the EXTERNAL-IP value for the load balancer.

 * Make sure the WebCenter Sites domain servers are running:
 	You can check running pods with: